Tianhao-Qi/tianhao-qi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Tianhao Qi is a fifth-year Ph.D. candidate in the Department of Electronic Engineering and Information Science, University of Science and Technology of China, supervised by [Prof. Hongtao Xie](https://imcc.ustc.edu.cn/_upload/tpl/0d/13/3347/template3347/xiehongtao.html) and [Prof. Yongdong Zhang](https://imcc.ustc.edu.cn/_upload/tpl/0d/13/3347/template3347/zhangyongdong.html) in the National Engineering Laboratory for Brain-inspired Intelligence Technology and Application ([NEL-BITA](https://leinao.ustc.edu.cn/main.htm)) and Intelligent Multimedia Content Computing Laboratory ([IMCC](https://imcc.ustc.edu.cn/main.htm)).
+Tianhao Qi is a final-year Ph.D. candidate in the Department of Electronic Engineering and Information Science, University of Science and Technology of China, supervised by [Prof. Hongtao Xie](https://imcc.ustc.edu.cn/_upload/tpl/0d/13/3347/template3347/xiehongtao.html) and [Prof. Yongdong Zhang](https://imcc.ustc.edu.cn/_upload/tpl/0d/13/3347/template3347/zhangyongdong.html) in the National Engineering Laboratory for Brain-inspired Intelligence Technology and Application ([NEL-BITA](https://leinao.ustc.edu.cn/main.htm)) and Intelligent Multimedia Content Computing Laboratory ([IMCC](https://imcc.ustc.edu.cn/main.htm)).
 Before that, I graduated from the Department of Automation, University of Science and Technology of China with a bachelor's degree.
 Currently, my research interests include cross-modal image/video generation and long-tailed object detection.

 # 🔥 News
+- *2025.06*: &nbsp;🎉🎉 One paper is accepted by ICCV 2025.
 - *2025.02*: &nbsp;🎉🎉 One paper is accepted by CVPR 2025.
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted by ICLR 2025.
 - *2024.02*: &nbsp;🎉🎉 One paper is accepted by CVPR 2024 as <span style="color:red">Highlight</span> (11.9%).